vijaykiran/vijaykiran/README.md

 - 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on OSS
 - 💬 Ask me about Clojure, Python, Data Analytics, Data Engineering
-- 📫 How to reach me: @vijaykiran on Twitter
+- 📫 How to reach me: @vijaykiran on Twitter or @vijaykiran@mastodon.social